 The marine/harbor division is based at the Town Landing Pier facility with the aforementioned staffing.
 The staff at the marine unit oversees an anchorage with approximately 1,200 boats moored within its boundaries.
-The pier itself was replaced in 2000 and is projected to last for 25 to 40 year, unless of course a major storm damages it.
-The pier itself is insured as all the equipment.
+The pier itself was replaced in 2000 and is projected to last for 25 to 40 years, unless of course a major storm damages it.
+The pier itself is insured as is all the equipment.

 In 2008 the department signed a Memorandum of Understanding with the United States Coast Guard agreeing to assist them with emergency responses and special details.
 This was in response to the Coast Guard transferring ownership of a patrol boat to the department at no cost.
 The department had budgeted approximately \$125,000 to replace our aging boat.
+The boat is in excellent condition and continues to serve the department well.